schrolla/ScubaGear/baselines/Example.md

+**`TLP:CLEAR`**

 # CISA M365 Security Configuration Baseline for [M365 Product]

-[M365 Product] is a cloud-based [M365 Product description].
-This Secure Configuration Baseline (SCB) provides specific policies to strengthen [M365 Product] security.
+Microsoft 365 (M365) [M365 Product] is a cloud-based [M365 Product description].

 **Example:**
-Azure Active Directory (AAD) is a cloud-based identity and access control service that provides security and functional capabilities to Microsoft 365 (M365).
-This Secure Configuration Baseline (SCB) provides specific policies to strengthen AAD security.
+Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.

 The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

 The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
 CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
 Non-governmental organizations may also find value in applying these baselines to reduce risks.

 The information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
 CISA does not endorse any commercial product or service, including any subjects of analysis.
 Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.

+> This document is marked TLP:CLEAR.
+Recipients may share this information without restriction.
+Information is subject to standard copyright rules.
+For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

 ## License Compliance and Copyright